Omar-p/learning-notes/aws/aws.md

   - useful for company such as Netflix, who need to store TV shows and movies as clos to their customers as possible. because this allow low latency and high speed distribution.
-- AWS Availabilty Zone : is a logical thing inside AWS
+- AWS Availability Zone : is a logical thing inside AWS

   - some think about it as it's a data center, but it's not. it may formed by multiple data centers, or it may be a single data center.
   - each AZ is isolated from other AZs, and they are connected by high speed